DannyPoizot/cvSimplon/ABOUT.md

 Starting with a boilerplate.

-Designed with wireframe, file will be upload later on Github.
+Designed with wireframe, file will be upload and updated later on Github.